Understanding the latest social media marketing statistics is critical to your marketing success today.

 How Social Media Influencers Consumer Purchases

 Like the television of the past, social media is becoming a major driver of consumer decisions.
-In fact, many people turn to social media to decide what to buy.
-In addition, customer service is sometimes done on social media.
+In fact, many people turn to social media to decide what to buy, making social marketing efforts an indispensable part of digital marketing.
+In addition, customer service is sometimes done via social media sites.
 One of the reasons for this is that people like to work with brands who others say is OK, and which are attentive to consumers.

 23. Among people who buy things online, 97% have accessed social media in the previous month.

-24. Among American internet users between the ages of 18-34, almost 40% would like to buy things through social media.
+24. Among American internet users between the ages of 18-34, almost 40% have bought a product from social media.

-27. Social media-based influencer recommendations help 49% of consumers decide what to buy.
+27. Social media-based influencer recommendations help 49% of consumers decide what to buy–and around 80% of consumers have purchased something after seeing it recommended by an influencer.

 28. For 13% of social media users, having a “buy” button would make them more likely to buy through the platform.